Return to work plans (RTWP)

 6. Review the plan

-Generally the plan would be reviewed at intervals agreed with the injured worker and their treating medical practitioner.
-The review date may be proposed in conjunction with the updated medical certificate of capacity progress certificate, which would be at least every 28 days.
+Generally the plan would be reviewed at intervals with the employer, worker and their treating medical practitioner.
+The review date may be proposed in conjunction with the updated medical certificate of capacity.